W0805487/ManpreetBookStore/README.txt

 Modified them with given instructions...

 2110
-Created new interface named ISP_Call.cs in IRepository.
+Created new interface named ISP_Call.cs in IRepository folder.
+Created new class named SP_Call.cs in Repository folder...

+2122
+Created new interface named IUnitOfWork.cs in IRepository folder...